Skip to main content

 Pride Symposium

-The Pride Symposium is a community-building experience and campus welcome opportunity designed to provide incoming students with information about the LGBTQ Pride Center, annual events and ways to get involved.
+The Pride Symposium is a multi-day community-building experience and campus welcome opportunity designed to provide incoming students with information about the LGBTQ Pride Center, annual events and ways to get involved.
 Students will learn about LGBTQ+ student organizations on campus, opportunities to volunteer through the Pride Center, and LGBTQ+ resources in the local community.
 Incoming students will get a chance to connect with each other and hear from returning students about what it’s like to be LGBTQ+ at NC State.
-This annual event is a great way for students to make new friends, enjoy free food and have some fun.
+For 2026, Pride Symposium will be offered as “Pride Center Preview,” a 1-day program.

 LGBTQ+ History Month